dhruvbalwada/POB/README.md

 # Physical Oceanography

-The book is readable on https://pob.readthedocs.io
+The book/notes are readable on https://pob.readthedocs.io

 This project is meant to be a collection of notes on physical oceanography.